 What’s Not So Good.

 This is the down-side of the better space inside.
 With the filtered face plate, it sticks out around two to three inches from the surface.
 It makes it vulnerable to impacts, and there’s not a lot to hold it on, which leads me on to…

 It’s A Bit Lightweight!

 The plastic lugs which keep the front look like they would harden and snap with time.
 I can’t see an obvious way to repair it, apart from a foot of duct tape.
-The old master sockets used to get bashed and occasionally crack, and they were a classic BT 1980’s solid design.
+In fitting them,I’ve occasionally had to bend the fastener mouldings to get a good engagement.
+The old master sockets used to get bashed and occasionally crack, but they were a classic BT 1980’s solid design and highly resilient.

 There’s not much hope for this one, unless you hide it from shoes, dogs, chair legs, aggressive turtles, high-speed RC cars, etc. At least this generates repair work for me…

 It Needs a Perfectly Level Surface to Attach To.